You Took the Time Off. Why Do You Still Feel This Way?

 You might notice that you've taken breaks, but the exhaustion keeps returning.
 That small stressors trigger bigger reactions than you expect.
 That you feel numb or disconnected rather than just tired.
 That your body stays tense even when nothing urgent is happening.
 That receiving support feels surprisingly difficult.

 Burnout in capable, responsible people is rarely a sign of weakness.
-It is often a sign that they have been the strong one for too long without enough support of their own.
+It is often a sign that you've been the strong one for too long without enough support of your own.

 Burnout tends to be about depletion.
 Trauma tends to involve the body staying on guard even when the immediate stress is gone — a nervous system that never quite got the signal that it was safe to stand down.

-Sometimes people only begin to notice how much they have been carrying when their system finally starts to slow down.
+Sometimes you only begin to notice how much you've been carrying when your system finally starts to slow down.
 The exhaustion can feel confusing, especially for people who are used to handling things well.
 But often the body is simply asking for something it has gone without for a long time — space, support, and the chance to not hold everything together alone.

-But when trauma is involved, healing often requires more than simply stepping away from stress.
-It may involve learning how to regulate the nervous system, experiencing safe and supportive relationships, processing experiences that the body never had a chance to settle, and slowly building the capacity to rest without the body sounding an alarm.
+But when trauma is involved, healing often requires more than stepping away from stress.
+It may involve learning to regulate the nervous system, experiencing safe and supportive relationships, and processing what the body never had a chance to settle.
+Slowly, the capacity to rest without the body sounding an alarm begins to return.

 This is also where approaches like Brainspotting can be particularly helpful — working directly with the nervous system rather than trying to think your way through it.